-Parking regulations on the College property help ensure the safety of all members of the community.
+Parking regulations on the University help ensure the safety of all members of the community.
 Parking on campus is a privilege, not a right.
 Parking spots are not guaranteed, even if you have registered your vehicle with Public Safety.
 Drivers must be aware of road signs.
 Parking on grass, gravel, and sidewalks is prohibited.
 Failure to abide by traffic regulations may result in fines and/or vehicle towing.
 Failure to pay parking fines will result in an inability to register for classes, obtain your transcript, and/or graduate from Castleton.

 Visitors to campus need to register their vehicle with Public Safety.
 Visitors will be given a temporary permit to place on their dashboard and will be assigned a lot to park in while on campus.

 Open 24/7 to all registered visitors, resident students, commuter students and faculty/staff.

 Open to commuter students and faculty/staff from 6 am to 1 am.

 Open to faculty/staff Only from 6am to 1am.